TID-Lab/aggie/README.md

 # Now verify Aggie is online at your URL, then kill this process (ctrl+c) when you're done.
 # Optional troubleshooting if it doesn't work:
 curl localhost:3000
-# This should return an HTML response starting with something like <html lang="en" ng-app="Aggie">
+# This should return an HTML response starting with something like <html lang="en" ng-backend="Aggie">
 # If this works but you can't access Aggie publicly, check your network config to make sure ports 80 and 443 are exposed.
 ```